 In an increasingly disconnected world, our in-class group experience helps teens know they are not alone in their struggles with the pressures of life as a teen, while offering gentle support and opportunities to address personal challenges and questions.
 Of course, it’s not just youth with social-emotional or mental health challenges who can benefit from this program.
 Our practices and principles can benefit all students because our Teen YOUniversity program equips and teaches students HOW to cultivate the inner resources, or “superpowers” for reducing stress and experiencing more balance, resilience, overall well-being.
 Learn the science and psychology of stress and emotions and how to feel more in control.

-Calming & relaxation practices * Mindful awareness training * Movement * Journaling through writing and art * Games * and more!
+Calming & relaxation practices * Mindful awareness training * Movement * Journaling * Art * Games * and more!

 ~ NOW OFFERED AT THESE LOCATIONS ~

 I invite you to consider how we can collaborate and work together to bring the vision of mental health and well-being to our communities.
 Mindful Kindful YOUniversity (MK YOU) offers mindful, kindful, peaceful community programs for the well-being of individuals and the community as a whole, for anyone living in or visiting our community.
 Join, host, or sponsor a class or workshop in your community facility/office, workplace, school, or organization in San Luis Obispo County.
 IF YOU WOULD LIKE A PROGRAM IN YOUR SCHOOL OR COMMUNITY, CONTACT DEE DIGIOIA!